twoutrigger/Data-Science-Projects/README.md

 # Data-Science-Projects
-Various projects conducted in Jupyter notebooks
+A sample of projects conducted in Jupyter notebooks.
+Projects include various techniques, such as data visualization, ML classification, natual language processing, and geomapping (please note that geomapping conducted with Folium do not render on Github).